mCLM: A Modular Chemical Language Model that Generates Functional and Makeable Molecules: The Modular Chemical Language Model

-To generate molecules that are not only valid but also automatically synthesizable, we tokenize molecular inputs into molecular ``building blocks'' (i.e., subgraphs) that align with known chemical synthesis procedures.
-During training, we combine two tokenization strategies to balance coverage and synthetic feasibility: a synthesis-guaranteed tokenizer and a rule-based tokenizer (Figure~\ref{fig:tokenization}).
+During dataset construction, we combine two tokenization strategies to balance coverage and synthetic feasibility: a synthesis-guaranteed tokenizer and a rule-based tokenizer (Figure~\ref{fig:tokenization}).
 The synthesis-guaranteed tokenizer disconnects the molecule only at bonds that can be formed by a predetermined small set of reactions that can be performed in an automated manner.
 Specifically, it only permits bond disconnections that correspond to reactions compatible with state-of-the-art automated synthesis platforms.
-These three bonds are: amide coupling, Suzuki-Miyaura coupling, and Buchwald-Hartwig coupling (see Figure~\ref{fig:tokenization} tokenization rules) \cite{tyrikos2025automated} .
-Unlike traditional retrosynthesis tools that prioritize maximum coverage or human-designed heuristics, this tokenizer is guided by the operational constraints of block-based chemistry.
+These three bonds are: amide coupling, Suzuki-Miyaura coupling, and Buchwald-Hartwig coupling (see Figure~\ref{fig:tokenization} tokenization rules; \citealp{tyrikos2025automated}).
+The disconnection rules are adapted from well-established principles in block-based and automated chemistry~\citep{blair2022automated, li2015synthesis}.
+Qualitative examples of tokenization are included in the appendix~\ref{appendix:synth_tokeniz}, and the full rules and tokenizer code will be released with documentation.
+Importantly, the tokenizer is modular: as new automated reactions are validated in practice, their corresponding disconnection rules can be readily incorporated, expanding the makeable chemical space without requiring fundamental architectural changes.
+Unlike traditional retrosynthesis tools that prioritize maximum coverage or human-designed heuristics, this tokenizer is guided by the operational constraints of block chemistry.
 It also ensures that resulting blocks are free from functional group conflicts that would interfere with downstream synthesis.
-Please see Appendix \ref{appendix:synth_tokeniz} for more information.
 This conservative approach leads to a set of molecular tokens that are guaranteed to work under defined synthesis protocols, enabling seamless transition from model-generated output to real-world synthesis.
 When the synthesis-guaranteed tokenizer cannot fully cover a molecule—due to chemical incompatibilities or reaction constraints—we fall back on a rule-based tokenizer to ensure coverage of a larger variety of molecules.
 The rule-based tokenizer also breaks molecules along the same automated machine-friendly bonds as the above tokenizer.
 However, no other rules are applied beyond specifying a minimum size for blocks.
 This rule-based tokenizer is used only during training to support learning on diverse molecular structures while maintaining consistency with synthesis logic.
+We note that the vocabulary growth is analogous to the shift from character- level to subword-level tokenization in natural language, where larger but semantically meaningful tokens significantly improved performance.
+These reusable, synthesis-friendly building blocks are derived from real data distributions.
+We collected approximately 8 million molecules from a wide range of public sources (Appendix~\ref{appendix:source_datasets}), of which approximately 6.8 million were tokenizable using our full tokenization pipeline (see Figure~\ref{fig:tokenization}).
+This process resulted in a vocabulary of ~800,000 unique building blocks with ~200,000 synthesis-guaranteed (see Table~\ref{tab:molecule_data_sources}).
+An example of how the block sequence can reconstruct the molecule structure is also provided in Appendix~\ref{appendix:synth_tokeniz}.